Two new vaccines give Ghana hope for healthy growth

 They are also more likely to be economically productive.
 Experts say a one year increase in life expectancy increases labour productivity by around 4 percent.

-"We estimate that if they scale up the coverage of pneumonia and diarrhea vaccines over this decade, they'll prevent more than 14,000 child deaths and 1.4 million cases of meningitis, pneumonia and diarrhea," he told Reuters.
+"We estimate that if they scale up the coverage of pneumonia and diarrhoea vaccines over this decade, they'll prevent more than 14,000 child deaths and 1.4 million cases of meningitis, pneumonia and diarrhoea," he told Reuters.

 And those prevented deaths, as well as prevented costly cases of disease, will have economic benefits which IVAC expects to be almost $320 million in total by 2020.